 Negotiations with Thorn continued for over a half-hour, according to the video.

-The crisis negotiator can be heard still speaking calmly to Thorn when Officer Young suddenly fires.
+The crisis negotiator can be heard still speaking calmly to Thorn when Officer Young suddenly fires his bureau-issued rifle.
 No one, least of all the negotiator, seems prepared for Young to fire.

-"Nick, you're saying a lot of things and I really want to hear what you're saying, and I don't want your neighbors to hear all of your business, I just want to give you privacy ... " the negotiator says just before Young fires his rifle.
+"Nick, you're saying a lot of things and I really want to hear what you're saying, and I don't want your neighbors to hear all of your business, I just want to give you privacy ... " the negotiator says just before Young fires a shot.
 She swears loudly, as does another officer, and the video ends.

 Officers tried giving Thorn first aid before an ambulance arrived, according to the PPB narrative, but he died at the scene.
 None of the provided video shows what happened in the wake of the shooting, with video from multiple officers' body-worn cameras cutting off immediately after the rifle shot.